-Drop Box before you leave the lab if possible, but no later than the end of the day of the lab.
+Drop Box before you leave the lab.
 Please make sure that you name your Journals with the following convention:

 • Journal01 mst3k.pdf for the first journal

 Summary of Lab Journal

 - 1. Your name, name of lab partner, date of lab. - 2.
 Record of data, with enough explanation to enable you and the instructor to determine the experimental setup and to do the calculations.
 Detail should be sufficient that, together with your report, someone could reproduce your results. - 3.
 Description of any problems in procedure. - 4.
 Estimated or calculated errors in measurements. - 5.
 Calculations and graphs. - 6.
 No changes or additions to journal after leaving the laboratory. - 7.
 The journal is not pledged.